OSDH reports 151 new COVID-19 cases, 3 deaths Saturday in Oklahoma

 Those testing positive include 60 in the 0-4 age range, 178 in the 5-17 age range, 1,258 in the 18-35 age range, 1,153 in the 36-49 age range, 1,207 in the 50-64 age range and 1,377 in the 65 and older age range, according to OSDH on Saturday.
 Four ages were listed as “unknown.”
 Of those testing positive, 2,829, or 54.02%, have been female, and 2,383, or 45.50%, have been male.
 Twenty-five are listed as “unknown” gender, according to OSDH data.

-Data shows deaths per county are 46 in Oklahoma County; 37 in Tulsa County; 36 in Cleveland County; 30 in Washington County; 17 in Wagoner County; 16 in Delaware County; 10 in Caddo County; 8 in Osage County; 7 each in Creek, Greer and Kay counties; 6 in Muskogee County; 5 in Rogers County; 4 each in Mayes, Pottawatomie and Texas counties; 3 each in Adair, Canadian, Comanche, Pittsburg and Sequoyah counties; 2 each in Cotton, Grady, Lincoln, McClain, Ottawa, Pawnee, Pontotoc, and Seminole counties; and 1 each in Bryan, Carter, Cherokee, Garfield, Garvin, Jackson, Latimer, Leflore, Logan, Major, Payne, Stephens and Tillman counties.
+Data shows deaths per county are 46 in Oklahoma County; 37 in Tulsa County; 36 in Cleveland County; 30 in Washington County; 17 in Wagoner County; 16 in Delaware County; 10 in Caddo County; eight in Osage County; seven each in Creek, Greer and Kay counties; six in Muskogee County; five in Rogers County; four each in Mayes, Pottawatomie and Texas counties; three each in Adair, Canadian, Comanche, Pittsburg and Sequoyah counties; two each in Cotton, Grady, Lincoln, McClain, Ottawa, Pawnee, Pontotoc, and Seminole counties; and one each in Bryan, Carter, Cherokee, Garfield, Garvin, Jackson, Latimer, Leflore, Logan, Major, Payne, Stephens and Tillman counties.

 Northwest Oklahoma

-In Northwest Oklahoma, Garfield County has 23 cases, with 14 recovered and one death, an 86-year-old Garfield County woman; Kingfisher County has 10 cases, with all recovered; Major County has 6 cases, with 3 recovered and one death, a woman in the 18-35 age group; Woods County has 3 cases, with all recovered; Blaine County has 3 cases; Grant County has 2 cases, with both recovered; and Alfalfa and Woodward counties have 1 case each, with each recovered.
+In Northwest Oklahoma, Garfield County has 23 cases, with 14 recovered and one death, an 86-year-old Garfield County woman; Kingfisher County has 10 cases, with all recovered; Major County has six cases, with three recovered and one death, a woman in the 18-35 age group; Woods County has three cases, with all recovered; Blaine County has three cases; Grant County has two cases, with both recovered; and Alfalfa and Woodward counties have one case each, with each recovered.

 Commented